-Spring Cleaning: Short Disney Storiesby Jim Korkis, staff writer
+Spring Cleaning: Short Disney Storiesby Jim Korkis, contributing writer

 As a writer, I sometimes find myself with odds and ends that don't fit into an article or aren't rich enough to expand into a separate column.